smart-edge-open/specs/doc/enhanced-platform-awareness/openness-vcac-a.md

 1. VCA host kernel build and configuration: this stage patches the CentOS\* 7.6 kernel and builds the necessary modules and dependencies.
 2. VCAC-A system image (VCAD) generation: this stage builds an Ubuntu\*-based (VCAD) image that is loaded on the VCAC-A card.

-The OEK automates the overall build and installation process of the VCAC-A card by joining it as a standalone logical worker node to the OpenNESS cluster.
+The OEK automates the overall build and installation process of the VCAC-A card by joining it as a standalone logical node to the OpenNESS cluster.
 When successful, the OpenNESS controller is capable of selectively scheduling workloads on the "VCA node" for proximity to the hardware acceleration.

-When onboarding applications such as [Open Visual Cloud Smart City Sample](https://github.com/otcshare/edgeapps/tree/master/applications/smart-city-app) with the existence of VCAC-A, the OpenNESS controller schedules all the application pods onto the edge worker node except the *video analytics* processing that is scheduled on the VCA node as shown in the figure below.
+When onboarding applications such as [Open Visual Cloud Smart City Sample](https://github.com/otcshare/edgeapps/tree/master/applications/smart-city-app) with the existence of VCAC-A, the OpenNESS controller schedules all the application pods onto the edge node except the *video analytics* processing that is scheduled on the VCA node as shown in the figure below.

 ![Smart City Setup](vcaca-images/smart-city-app-vcac-a.png)